Motion Industries Category Pages

 Two approaches, one goal

-My explorations focused on creating a template system that could scale across 19 categories with varying levels of content.
-I prioritized scalability, flexibility and responsive, using the most extreme use case, 54 subcategories, as the foundation.
+My explorations focused on creating a template system that could scale across 19 product families with varying subcategory depth.
+I prioritized scalability, flexibility, and responsiveness using the most extreme use case, 54 subcategories, as the foundation to ensure the template could handle anything below it.

 EXPLORATIONS